zenwork/fhir-beacon/packages/library/README.md

 The library provides facilities for validating and for binding value sets and coding systems.

+> [!WARNING]
-Note: Feature is not yet stable enough... documentation comes soon.
+> This feature is not yet stable enough... documentation comes soon.

 ### <a id="narrative" ></a> Overriding Narrative Styling